AkshayaShelke/hack-bookmymind/README.md

 Use
 `
-npm start
+npm run pwa
-` to run application
+` to run application as a pwa